pitronicteam/FOC_ESC-hardware/README.md

 ## Getting Start

-Open an issue, tell us what you think.
+Open the issue page and submit what you think to us.